puppetlabs/ruby-hocon/README.md

-At present, it supports supports parsing and modification of existing HOCON/JSON files via the `ConfigFactory` class and the `ConfigValueFactory` class,and rendering parsed config objects back to a String.
+At present, it supports supports parsing and modification of existing HOCON/JSON files via the `ConfigFactory` class and the `ConfigValueFactory` class, and rendering parsed config objects back to a String ([see examples below](#basic-usage)).
 It also supports the parsing and modification of HOCON/JSON files via `ConfigDocumentFactory`.

 **Note:** While the project is production ready, since not all features in the Typesafe library are supported, you may still run into some issues.
 If you find a problem, feel free to open a github issue.